GBP-Group4/ObsInt/GitHub instructions.md

 Double check with Group members before merging.\
 Make sure you are on a branch before you start coding.
 Get in the habit of checking.

-# get the latest pull version from main (Befor October 2020 it was referred to as master)
+# get the latest pull version from main (Before October 2020 it was referred to as master)
 git pull origin main
 # Checkout current branch or create a branch
 git checkout <branch_name>